Madhya Pradesh: Climate

 Madhya Pradesh also has three major seasons – Summer, Monsoon, and Winter.
-During summer (March–June), the temperature in the entire state ranges above 34.6 it has increased as it is all-time high in Madhya Pradesh.
+During summer (March–June), the temperature in the entire state ranges above 34.6 C it has increased as it is all-time high in Madhya Pradesh.
 In general, the eastern parts of Madhya Pradesh are hotter than the western parts.
-The regions like Gwalior, Morena and Datia record temperatures of over 42 °C in May.
+The regions like Gwalior, Morena and Datia record temperatures of over 42 C in May.
 The humidity is relatively very low and the region usually experiences frequent mild dust storms.
 The southwest Monsoon usually breaks out in mid-June and the entire state receives a major share of its rainfall between June and September.
 The south and south-east regions tend to experience a higher rainfall whereas the parts of the north-west receive less.
-Jabalpur, Mandla, Balaghat, Sidhi, and other extreme eastern parts receive more than 150 cm of rainfall.
-The districts of western Madhya Pradesh receive less than 80 cm of rainfall.
+Jabalpur, Mandla, Balaghat, Sidhi, and other extreme eastern parts receive more than 1500 mm of rainfall.
+The districts of western Madhya Pradesh receive less than 800 mm of rainfall.

 The winter season starts in November.
 The temperature remains low in the northern parts of the state in comparison to the southern parts.
-The daily maximum temperature in most of the northern part of January remains between 15 and 18 °C. The climate is generally dry and pleasant with a clear sky.
+The daily maximum temperature in most of the northern part of January remains between 15 and 18 C. The climate is generally dry and pleasant with a clear sky.
 The average rainfall is about 1194 mm.
 The southeastern districts have the heaviest rainfall, some places receiving as much as 2150 mm, while the western and northwestern districts receive 1000 mm or less.

 Ecology

 According to the 2011 figures, the recorded forest area of the state is 94689 km2 constituting 30.7% of the geographical area of the state.
 It constitutes 12.3% of the forest area of India.
 Legally this area has been classified into "Reserved Forest" (65.3%), "Protected Forest" (32.8%) and "Unclassified Forest" (0.2%).
 Per capita forest area is 2400 m2 as against the national average of 700 m2.
 The forest cover is less dense in the northern and western parts of the state, which contain the major urban centres.
 Variability in climatic and edaphic conditions brings about significant difference in the forest types of the state.
-In January 2019 1.5 million volunteers in the state planted 66 million trees in 12 hours along the Narmada river.
+In January 2019 1.5 million volunteers in the state planted 66 million trees in 12 hours along the Narmada River.

 The major types of soils found in the state are: